APY/APYDataGridBundle/README.md

-new version for Symfoyn 5.2.3
-an changes for PHP 7.4
+New version for Symfony 5.2.3 an changes for PHP 7.4

 Datagrid for Symfony inspired by Zfdatagrid and Magento Grid.
 This bundle was initiated by Stanislav Turza (Sorien).